AndrewChan2022/ikrigretarget/README.md

 $$v2 = M2 \times M1 \times v2$$

-the represent also affect the element order of matrix
+the represent also affect the element order of matrix.

+example of translation matrix for hogogeneous coordinate:

 row vector: